 Remember, self-exploration is completely personal and different practices will work for different people; the key is to put the time in and keep going.
 Even if you feel like you’re taking baby steps, you’ll still be making progress because really, there’s no experience that won’t teach you something about yourself, even if that something seems small.

-Have you been on a journey of self discovery?
-Or are looking to explore who you really are?
+Have you been on a journey of self-discovery?
+Or are you looking to explore who you really are?
 We’d love to hear about your experiences.
-Join the conversation on the Rest Less community forum, or leave a comment below.
+Join the conversation on the Rest Less community forum or leave a comment below.